kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

  - Implement method which propagates new logging meta-data among each K8s component
  - Design and implement so as not to interfere with [Tracing KEP](https://github.com/kubernetes/enhancements/pull/1458)
-   - e.g. implement of initial-trace-id, adding trace-id to object annotation executed in mutating webhook, etc.
+   - e.g. implement of initialtraceid, adding traceid to object annotation executed in mutating webhook, etc.

 ### Non-Goals